Helping Your Child Manage Depression

 Have an improved appetite.

-If your child's depression does not get better or begins to get worse, watch for these signs:
+If your child's depression does not get better or begins to get worse, watch for:

 Changes in sleep habits.

-Dramatic changes in mood, or getting irritable and angering easily.
+Dramatic changes in mood, or getting irritable and angry easily.

-Avoiding activities that are usually enjoyed.
+Avoiding activities they usually enjoy.
 Your child may quit events or extracurricular activities.

 Thinking or talking about suicide or death.